o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/web-communicator-sample-level.md

 Now that you have registered and connected a WebSocket, you are ready to test it\.

 ### C\.
-Using the AWS IoT Management Console to Publish a Test Message<a name="cloud-canvas-cloud-gem-web-communicator-sample-level-aws-iot-management-console"></a>
+Using the AWS IoT Management Console to Publish a Test Message {#cloud-canvas-cloud-gem-web-communicator-sample-level-aws-iot-management-console}

 In this step, you send a test from the message AWS IoT console to the CommunicatorSample level\.